The BeWE Learning Journey: Pricing, Sustainability, and Alignment

 - We’ve had opportunities to accept donations that would steer us away from our core mission a bit, which we don’t want to do and then chose not to do.

-- We’ve taken calls in bathrooms, gym studios we’re not members of, and basically anywhere you can imagine.
+- We’ve taken calls in bathrooms, gym studios we’re not members of, bus stations, alleyways in busy cities, balconies of buildings we found our way onto, and basically anywhere you can imagine.

 - We’ve worked on overnight buses or red eyes to try to save money on housing while saving time to output a story.

 - We sold fair trade chocolate and tea and jewelry and awesome laptop sleeves from Ghana and toys from Honduras to try to build a revenue stream.

 - We sold cookies with milky ways in them to raise money.
 (And because they’re incredibly tasty.
 We ate a lot of them.
 And our friend Gabrielle just makes magic in kitchens.)

 - We dumpster dove for bagels and juice.
 Mostly out of choice, I guess, but it saved money too.